jamesseanwright/sect/README.md

-# Tecs
+# Sect

-Tecs is a modular and testable Entity-Component-System framework for JavaScript games, with first-class TypeScript support.
+Sect is a modular and testable Entity-Component-System framework for JavaScript games, with first-class TypeScript support.

 **This project is still in the early stages of development.
 Do not use at this time.** The core packages and APIs are currently being drafted.